osg-htc/dosar/docs/ASP2024/02-OurJobManager.md

 ```
 $ condor_version
-$CondorVersion: 9.12.0 2022-10-05 BuildID: 608474 PackageID: 9.12.0-1.1 $
+$CondorVersion: 23.7.2 2024-05-16 BuildID: 733409 PackageID: 23.7.2-0.2 GitSHA: 585ec167 $
-$CondorPlatform: X86_64-Ubuntu_20.04 $
+$CondorPlatform: X86_64-Ubuntu_22.04 $
 ```

 Note that the "CondorPlatform" reports the type of computer we built it on, _not necessarily_ the computer we're running on.
-It was built on Ubuntu 20.04, but you might notice that we're running on Ubuntu 20.04.5, which is a slightly newer version.
+It was built on Ubuntu 22.04, but you might notice that we're running on Ubuntu 22.04.4, which is a slightly newer version.

 ### Extra Tip: The OS version